DevelopmentPolitics of territorial development

 Most studies of distributive politics assume that politicians attempt to win support by strategic spending.
 Even if this is the central tendency, are some expenditure lines disbursed with less apparent favoritism towards particular regions?
 We suggest that governments intentionally spare some sectors from selective geographical targeting to convey the appearance of programmatic spending, while safeguarding others to reward supporters or punish opponents.
 Parties may find it politically advantageous to reserve some sectors for more “inclusive” spending to showcase their governance credentials, especially in policy areas that have garnered high public dissatisfaction and where voters can directly verify if promises have been kept.
 We analyze central government spending on all budget categories in Turkey’s 81 provinces for 2003-2015, a period when the ruling AK Party gained and consolidated power.
 Using fixed-effects and instrumental-variable Tobit estimators, we demonstrate that health spending has apparently become more inclusive, while other expenditures reward core strongholds.

-Despite a large body of work on the role of institutions for local and regional development, economic geographers have frequently overlooked the role of politics.
-The paper aims to fill this gap, by arguing that studying political dynamics is key to understand the cumulative process of uneven regional development.
-Using data from Turkey over the period 2004-2013, the paper shows how electoral politics and government actions have had a significant effect on local economic growth patterns.
+Despite a large body of work on the role of institutions for local and regional development, economic geographers and regional scholars have, in the last decades, frequently overlooked the role of politics and, in particular, that of national political economies.
+Drawing on literature in economics and political science, the paper argues that studying national political dynamics is still key to understand the cumulative process of uneven regional development.
+Using data from Turkey over the period 2004-2016, the paper shows how national electoral politics and government actions have had a significant effect on provincial economic growth patterns.
 The effect is substantive and increases in election years.
-Results also suggest that the government has influenced local development trajectories through the selective provision of state goods and regulation.
+Results also suggest that the central government has influenced sub-national development trajectories in different ways, including boosting the construction sector and expanding public employment.

 After an unexpected electoral victory in the 2002 elections, Turkey’s Justice and Development Party (AKP) has enjoyed an electoral majority ever since.
 The party’s initial success is relatively easy to explain.
 Yet, the question of how it has managed to transform the country into a fully-fledged competitive authoritarian regime under a strong and continuous popular backing presents a puzzle to scholars.
 Drawing on recent work on the rise of Nazi Germany, we hypothesize that public works and the provision of state goods may have been effective in boosting popular electoral backing, helping to entrench the incumbents.
 The paper exploits GIS analysis to map the recent expansion of the highway network, one of the flagship projects carried out during the AKP incumbency.
 We then analyse if distance to new roads increased district-level electoral support for the incumbents, in a period when they consolidated their hold on power and dismantled checks on their rule.
 Results will contribute to the broader literature on democratic deconsolidation.
 If the erosion of democratic institutions is a wide-ranging process that goes beyond redistribution our argument is that, to achieve such deep-reaching goals, illiberal leaders may first need to build strong societal support, and distributive politics may play a key role in that.